Haridwar-bound UP Roadways bus gets stuck on flooded causeway, 40 passengers rescued | Business

 Dramatic visuals from the Mandawali area on the Uttar Pradesh-Uttarakhand road showed the bus marooned as fast flowing water raged around it, covering the wheels and almost reaching the windows.
 As people watched from a nearby bridge, the strong currents eddied and rose, threatening to topple the vehicle.

-The passengers were seen coming out from the bus windows and sitting in an excavator bucket.
+The passengers were seen coming out from the bus windows and sitting in an excavator bucket as police personnel oversaw the rescue operation.

+Heavy rains caused the water level in the river to rise along the Najibabad-Haridwar road in the morning, the CO said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)